-Category 2 Complaints
+Estate Management Stage 2 Complaints

-The Housing Officer/Housing Assistant teams will deal with complaints in this category.
-The usual response to the more routine type of complaint will be to issue a warning to the Tenant who has committed the breach.
-If the breach is particularly serious or is persistent then the appropriate Notice of Proceedings will be served and if the problems continue, the Housing Officer/Housing Assistant teams will continue to collect evidence to build a case for repossession.
+The response to a stage 2 complaint may result in a warning being issued to the Tenant who has committed the breach if the complaint was substantiated.
+If the breach is particularly serious or is persistent then an appropriate Notice of Proceedings may be served.
+If the problems continue, the Association will continue to collect evidence to build a case for repossession or consider converting the tenant's tenancy from an SST to a SSST.
 Residents will also be asked to keep a log of incidents to assist with any legal action.

 Where other agencies have relevant responsibilities, they will be involved at an early stage either by the Association or by encouraging the Tenant to make a complaint directly.
 The Association will always make a complaint to the Police when its property has been damaged.
-Joint working with HSCP will be pursued where this may be helpful.
+The Association will also work jointly with HSCP when required.

-Category 3 Complaints
+Estate Management Stage 3 Complaints

-The Senior Housing Officer and Housing Officer may jointly deal with the complaint if required
+The Senior Housing Officer and Housing Officer may jointly deal with the complaint if required.